Class: ObjNavigator

 path string | Array.<(string|number)>

-Path to delete.
+Path of the property to delete.

 Returns: